skittleson/DoCodeThatMatters/src/neosiren-tasmota-local-first-cloud-assisted-iot.md

 | `TuyaSend2 114,0`                                 | Disable humidity alarm.
 Do with a rule instead     |

 All of this assumes there is a MQTT configured.
 The temperature and humidity data wont show unless this is configured.
 To undo this, use `SetOption66 0`.
 Optional, ensure dpId states were set by running `TuyaSend0`.
 Now that everything is hooked up, the data will be polled and reported every so often.
+The caveat is not always temperature and humidity.
+This must be accounted for later.

 ```log